stealthman22/100-days-of-code/r4-log.md

 Did some introspecting about my coding career and the way forward at this point My aim is to arrive at a decision that makes me do what I enjoy and won't burn bridges at the same time.

-### DAY 19 (5th september)
+### DAY 19 - 20 (5th - 6th september)

-### DAY 20 (6th September)
+Did some introspecting, and decided to be building react projects, while improving in js.s.

 ### DAY 21 (7th September)

-I went thorugh the official react docs and started building the tic-tac toe game to give myself a refresher in react basics.
+I went through the official react docs and started building the tic-tac-toe game to give myself a refresher in react basics.

 ### DAY 22 (8th September)

-Was able to finally finish up on the tic tac toe react game, seems to be working fine, and I learnt a lot, but still have questions in state and props.
+Was able to finally finish up on the tic tac toe react game, seems to be working fine, and I learnt a lot, but still have questions about state and props.

 ### DAY 23 (9th September)

 Did a little coding in react.
 And spent the rest of the day drawing up a contract agreement.
-Yes I did say contract agreement, guess who just got his first freelance Client ?
-I would be building a react app for learning and resource sharing between community members.
-Which I would then incoporate a blog into (digging into something simple with netlify cms and gatsby)  I am grateful for the opportuinity to do this
+Yes, I did say contract agreement, guess who just got his first freelance Client?
+I would be building a react app to manage learning between a community  and tutors  Which I would then incorporate a blog into (digging something simple with netlify cms and gatsby)  I am grateful for the opportunity to do this, and feel quite thrilled and scared at the same time :)

 ### DAY 24 (10th September)

-Started builidng a react movie app, while following along Webinfalks course on Udemy.
-We will be using fucntional components with hooks, I think I kinda like the class syntax.
+Started building a react movie app, while following along Webinfalks course on Udemy.
+We will be using functional components with hooks, I think I kinda like the class syntax.
-Question on my mind is when touse hooks api or redux or both
+Question on my mind is when to use hooks API or redux or both

+### DAY 25 (11th September)

+Structuring the state in my react movie app.
+Got introduced to the new hooks API.
+I think the biggest advantage is that you won't have to lift state anymore, just add it to wherever you want.
+I am gradually getting the hang of it.

+### DAY 26